2000-2006 Chevrolet Tahoe/Suburban and GMC Yukon/Yukon XL

 Bose-equipped 2003-up trucks have the same tweeters, but the subwoofer is located up front in the center console.
 This sub is a forward-firing, dual-voice coil model that's roughly the same size as a 6-3/4" sub, but slightly oblong in shape.

-If it's there, you can replace it with something newer and nicer, but it's not easy.
+If it's there, you can replace it with something newer and nicer, but the job's not easy.
 To be quite frank, it's a massive pain.
 Once you get in there, you'll need to fabricate a mounting bracket to install a new one.
 The factory system sends only bass frequencies to the sub, so a replacement aftermarket speaker will also only play bass.

 None of the (many) steps involved in getting to the sub are especially difficult, but there are a lot of them and it's not a job you can rush through.
 A DIY-er can do this, but allocate plenty of time and remember to be very, very patient while you work.